ZEPCAM images used 29 times in German court cases

 If a situation threatens to escalate on a patrol, the camera has a deterrent effect, something Police Superintendent Melanie Klemm and Commissioner Sina Schlueter have pointed out.
 They mention rioters and drunk people as an example.
 If there are indications of the mood threatening to change and potential violence against the officials, then the officials wearing the bodycam will quickly record what is happening.
 Both Klemm and Schlueter stress that these videos can be used as evidence in court.
-In the past year and a half, this has happened in no less than 29 cases, according to Sina Schlueter.
+In the past year and a half, this has happened in no less than 29 cases.

 Klemm stresses that the camera can and should only be activated when it comes to the issue of intrinsic safety of the officers.
-Nobody should activate these cameras for fun, because the videos are recorded in an internal system.
+Nobody should activate these cameras for fun, because the videos are stored on an internal server.
 The camera must also not be switched on in private rooms for privacy reasons.
 Filming in public, however, is not a problem.

 More information >